 Do not push the "START" button while the engine is running or while the starter is still spinning, as it will hasten starter wear and may cause the starter to jam.

 A. Start Button

-The start button will work only when the starter interlock switch is pushed to the right.
+The start button will work only when the starter interlock switch is pulled out.

 Throttle Lever: